 To mark the annual awareness month, NASCIO today released its 2015 edition of the State Cybersecurity Resource Guide to observe the awareness, training, and educational initiatives available throughout the states.
 The updated guide includes new information from state technology offices and provides listings of state awareness programs and initiatives, links to state security awareness pages, and contact information for the state chief information security officer.

 “Cybersecurity remains a top issue for state CIOs and their staff,” said Doug Robinson, NASCIO executive director.
 “We applaud the states for their commitment to cyber awareness and for bringing attention to the importance of online safety and security by hosting and highlighting their own state programs and resources throughout the month of October.”

-Cybersecurity resources and advocacy efforts can be found on NASCIO's Cybersecurity Awareness resource page at www.nascio.org/cybersecurity.
+The 2015 NASCIO Cybersecurity Awareness Resource Guide, along with additional cybersecurity resources and advocacy efforts, may be found on NASCIO’s Cybersecurity Awareness resource page at www.nascio.org/cybersecurity.

 To learn more about participating in National Cyber Security Awareness Month, please visit www.staysafeonline.org.